p3rce/Profile/README.md

 ## I am:
   • An Honours Computer Science and Business Management Student at Wilfrid Laurier University

-  • Well versed in many languages; PHP, Swift, Javascript, MySQL, Java and more!
+  • Well versed in many languages: Java, C, Python, Swift, PHP, SQL, Javascript, and more!

   • Outside of tech, I’m passionate about fitness, soccer, world politics, and cryptocurrency.